-Wynne Kinder has a master’s in education, 16 years of classroom teaching experience, written 3 curriculum books on mindfulness for schools, created 3 online teacher trainings to accompany those curricula, and taught mindfulness in 50 schools to over 12,000 students.
+Wynne Kinder has a master’s in education, 16 years of classroom teaching experience, written 3 curriculum books on mindfulness for schools, created 3 online teacher trainings to accompany those curricula, and taught mindfulness in over 500 classrooms to more than 11,000 students.
 But it is her voice that children and teachers across the country recognize.
 Wynne is the voice of mindfulness for the hugely popular classroom program called GoNoodle.
 If you haven’t heard of GoNoodle, chances are you aren’t an elementary teacher in any state in the America or in 185 other countries.

 Local (Lancaster, PA) teachers and students love these mindfulness videos and when they discover that Wynne is the voice (and writer), they go nuts and feel like they are meeting a celebrity.
 A 1st grade student once asked, “Wait!
 How did you get from GoNoodle to here, to our classroom?!”

 “I hoped from the beginning of working with GoNoodle, that it would provide a very different way to get mindfulness practices out there, into as many schools as possible.
 I have a friend teaching in Nigeria who was able to access these practices with her students on a laptop.
 Giving so many teachers and students the tools they need to settle, focus and even manage the stress of their lives remain at the core of my motivation.”